Papilloma and Papillomatosis

-Sometimes nipple discharge is called “pathological nipple discharge” or ‘PND’, and this symptom accounst for about 5% of all women who attend breast cancer screening clinics, and between 40-70% of women who present with this symptom (PND) end up being diagnosed with papilloma.
-Sometimes, however, pathological nipple discharge is associated with either ‘in situ‘ or invasive breast cancer, so it is a serious symptoms that has to be fully investigated.
-The rate of PND associated with breast cancer, and even other types like cervical cancer, is hard to know for sure; some studies place it at over 20%, but a large, comprehensive study would probably place the rate considerably lower.
+Sometimes nipple discharge is called ‘pathological nipple discharge’ or ‘PND’, and this symptom accounts for about 5% of all women who attend breast cancer screening clinics.
+Between 40-70 % of women who present with this symptom (PND) end up being diagnosed with papilloma.
+Sometimes, however, pathological nipple discharge is associated with either carcinoma ‘in situ‘ or invasive breast cancer, so it is a serious symptoms that has to be fully investigated.
+The rate of PND associated with breast cancer, and even other types like cervical cancer, is hard to know for sure; some studies place it at over 20 %, but a large, comprehensive study would probably place the rate considerably lower.

 Various types of papillomas of the breast

 There are two basic ‘categories‘ of breast papilloma development: Those which occur as ‘solitary‘, or those which occur in ‘multiples‘.
-The solitary papillomas are more prone to nipple discharge, and tend to involve a papillary epithelial growth which has ‘punctured’ a major breast duct just below the nipple.
+The solitary papillomas are more prone to nipple discharge and tend to involve a papillary neoplasm which has ‘punctured’ a major breast duct just below the nipple.
 Generally speaking, solitary papillomas are benign and not worrisome.
-The tumor might be drained by excision or by needle aspiration, (and given a histological evaluation just to be sure), and most of the time will not even required routine-scheduled follow-up.
+The tumor might be drained by excision or by needle aspiration, (and given a histological evaluation just to be sure) and most of the time will not even required routine-scheduled follow-up.
 Many physicians don’t even consider a solitary papilloma as a ‘true disease’ process.

 Multiple papillomas, or Papillomatosis